tashadesai/puppybook-example/README.md

 # Puppybook: A Fellow-led Review

-This repo finishes Puppybook, including a lot of code that we didn't get to in our live session.
+This repo finishes Puppybook, including a lot of code that we didn't get to in our live sessions.

+## Notes following Day 2

+In our live session we started writing the front-end router and the SinglePuppy component, but didn't finish.
+In this repo you'll find it all finished.
 Specifically, please note:

 * The finished front-end router in index.js
 * The new ```GET_A_PUPPY``` case in the reducer